 CASH: The team covers your registration, accommodations and travel.
 Essentially, NYU pays thousands for you to travel, see the country, and meet some of the smartest college students around.
 Team members have the inside track to win a share of $37,000 of tuition awards available in the Global Debates.

 RECOGNITION: The team will produce media releases announcing your accomplishments and send those directly to your dean, your parents and even graduate school admissions offices if you like.
-We have a direct line to President ___.
+We have a direct line to long time debate supporter and President Emeritus Sexton.
 If you have over 60 credits, you can be named a National Debate Scholar.
 Finally, you have a chance to win TWO national championships and be named to the Debate All-American squad.

-COMMUNITY SERVICE: We work with the law firm Bickel & Brewer to host the International Public Policy Forum (IPPF), a competition for high school students in 42 states and 30 countries.
+COMMUNITY SERVICE: We work with the law firm Brewer Attorneys & Counselors to host the International Public Policy Forum (IPPF), a competition for high school students in 42 states and 30 countries.
 Students serve as ambassadors, judges, guides and other key roles during the prestigious event.
 Separately, our debaters will also do demo debates and public debates on campus, help out area middle school and high school debate programs and work with international programs on a case-by-case basis.

 How many tournaments do you attend?
 There are 21 competitions on the calendar for the year (11 regional, 10 national).
 However, we only expect active members to attend 3-4 tournaments in the fall and another 3-4 tournaments in the spring.
 IF YOU COMMIT TO A TOURNAMENT, YOU MUST GO.
 The entire annual schedule is available to committed team members on our Dropbox.